MEAN-stack/json/README.md

     | JFalse
     | JArray [JValue]
     | JObject [(String, JValue)]
-    deriving (Read, Show)
+    deriving (Read, Show, Eq)
 ```
 The module declaration at the top of the file just exports our data type to make it visible to the outside world.

-We could ask the compiler to derive an instance of **Eq** but we won't do that because it would mean that the order of key-value pairs in a JObject would be significant, whereas in JavaScript it isn't.
+Notice that we asked the compiler to derive an instance of **Eq**.
+That means that the order of key-value pairs in a JObject will be significant, whereas in JavaScript it isn't.

 You'll see that I decided to use separate value constructors **JTrue** and **JFalse**, rather than **JBool Boolean**.
 It isn't clear to me yet which would be better.